Home

 • 9,400 children served through Chicks With Class programs and products

-Recognizing the need for empowerment programs in her community in Houston, Texas, U.S. Army veteran Margo Jordan-Baines started Chicks With Class in 2013.
+Recognizing the need for empowerment programs in her community in Houston, Texas, U.S. Army veteran Margo Jordan-Baines started Chicks With Class (New Window) in 2013.
 With a mission to blossom girls and boys into young adults who will help shape the world into a better place, Chicks With Class offers enrichment programs for children, including day camps, etiquette classes, and empowerment programs geared towards young people.

 However, like her fellow local businesses, she found herself facing monumental challenges in the wake of Hurricane Harvey in 2017.
 The hurricane’s aftermath and devastating floods forced Margo to pause her programming and wait for the water to subside, causing her to lose revenue and making it difficult to pay back her loan.